Cerulean-Circle-GmbH/WODA.2023/README.md

 Then call ```up.sh``` or ```up.bat``` depending on your system.
 With ```down.sh``` or ```down.bat``` you later stop the container.

+The first start process might take a while to install everything.
+Do not detach at the first time!

 ****

 # Now login to the container